Lilian Vaughan Morgan

-Lilian Vaughan Morgan (née Sampson; July 7, 1870 – December 6, 1952) was an American experimental biologist who made seminal contributions to the genetics of the fruit fly, Drosophila melanogaster.
-She was an important biologist, although her work was obscured by the attention given her husband, Nobel laureate Thomas Hunt Morgan.
+Lilian Vaughan Morgan (née Sampson; July 7, 1870 – December 6, 1952) was an American experimental biologist who made seminal contributions to the genetics of the fruit fly Drosophila melanogaster, although her work was obscured by the attention given to her husband, Nobel laureate Thomas Hunt Morgan.
 Lilian Morgan published sixteen single-author papers between 1894 and 1947.
 Probably her most significant scientific contribution was the discovery of the attached-X chromosome and an entirely new pattern of inheritance in Drosophila in 1921.
-Another important discovery was the closed or ring-X chromosome in 1933.
+She also discovered the closed or ring-X chromosome in 1933.
 Both are important research tools today.

 Early life

 Morgan was born in 1870 in Hallowell, Maine.
 She was orphaned at the age of three when her parents and younger sister died of tuberculosis.
-After the death of her parents, she and her older sister Edith were raised by her maternal grandparents in Germantown, Pennsylvania.
+After the death of her parents, Morgan and her older sister Edith were raised by her maternal grandparents in Germantown, Pennsylvania.

 Early research career

 Morgan enrolled as an undergraduate student at Bryn Mawr in 1887.
 She majored in biology and was advised by Martha Carey Thomas.
-After her graduation with honors in 1891, she spent the summer at the Marine Biological Laboratory in Woods Hole, Massachusetts, where Edmund Beecher Wilson, one of her previous zoology professors, introduced her to her future graduate advisor and husband, Thomas Hunt Morgan.
+After graduating with honors in 1891, she spent the summer at the Marine Biological Laboratory in Woods Hole, Massachusetts, where Edmund Beecher Wilson, one of her previous zoology professors, introduced her to her future graduate advisor and husband, Thomas Hunt Morgan.

-In the autumn of 1891, a European fellowship for the best graduate in class enabled Morgan to go to Europe and study the musculature of chitons at the University of Zurich with Arnold Lang, a comparative anatomist and student of Ernst Haeckel.
-She returned to Bryn Mawr in 1892, where she received her MS in biology in 1894, advised by Thomas Morgan.
-After graduation, she published her work on the musculature of chitons, returned to Woods Hole as an independent investigator, and spent seven summers investigating breeding, development and embryology in amphibia.
+In the autumn of 1891, a Morgan earned a fellowship, which enabled her to study the musculature of chitons at the University of Zurich with Arnold Lang, a comparative anatomist and student of Ernst Haeckel.
+She returned to Bryn Mawr in 1892, where she earned a Master of Science in biology in 1894, under the advisory of Thomas Morgan.
+After graduation, she published her work on the musculature of chitons, returned to Woods Hole as an independent investigator, and spent many summers investigating breeding, development and embryology in amphibians.

 Family life

-In 1904, at the age of 34, she married Thomas Hunt Morgan and moved to New York City, where he took a position at Columbia University.
-That following summer, they moved to California, where she researched and published work on planarian regeneration at the Stanford Marine Laboratory.
+In 1904, at the age of 34, she married Thomas Hunt Morgan and moved to New York City, where Thomas Morgan began working at Columbia University.
+They spent the following summer in California, where she researched and published work on planarian regeneration at the Stanford Marine Laboratory.
 She would not publish another paper for sixteen years.

-During this time, she supported her husband's career and raised four children: Howard Key Morgan, born 1906; Edith Sampson Morgan, born 1907; Lilian Vaughan Morgan, born 1910; and Isabella Merrick Morgan, born 1911.
+During the years following her marriage, she supported her husband's career and raised four children: Howard Key Morgan, born 1906; Edith Sampson Morgan, born 1907; Lilian Vaughan Morgan, born 1910; and Isabella Merrick Morgan, born 1911.
 Shine and Wrobel (1976) note that one key to Thomas Hunt Morgan's success was that his personal affairs were entirely handled by Lilian Morgan, freeing him to focus on his research.
-The family spent their winters in New York and returned in the summers to Woods Hole, where she maintained a summer house for children, relatives and her husband's graduate students.
+The family spent their winters in New York and returned in the summers to Woods Hole, where she maintained a summer house for her children, relatives and her husband's graduate students.
 She maintained this house for many years, eventually equipping it for science lessons for children.